-Finally, the climb to the crater, thanks to which, once you get to the top, you can enjoy a spectacular view that will bring you in a surreal world.
+Finally, a climb to the crater.
+Once you get to the top, you can enjoy a spectacular view that will project you into a surreal world.

-But it is only through navigation that you can reach the most beautiful places: Grotta del Cavallo, Piscina di Venere, the beaches in the south and the numerous coves in the west.
+But you can reach the most beautiful sites only by boat: the Cavallo grotto, the Piscina di Venere—Venus’s pool—, the beaches to the south and the many coves to the west.